- ÆRØ, Denmark & Stavanger, Norway -

 The project is in cooperation with ÆRØ DOG DAYS.

 Marie lives and works in Stavanger, Norway, at university she studied journalism and history of arts and culture.
-Formerly a journalist for a local newspaper she left her job in 2009 to work as a freelance photojournalist.
+Formerly a journalist for a local newspaper, she left her job in 2009 to work as a freelance photojournalist.
 Her work has been featured in regional and national newspapers and magazines such as Verdens Gang, Stavanger Aftenblad, Dagens Næringsliv, Aftenposten/A-magasinet and Dagbladet.
+In addition to editorial work, she immerse herself into long term projects.

 In 2011 the artist became one of the co-founders of Plot documentary magazine, and served as the publication’s picture editor until 2014.
 She was jury member of the 2013 Norwegian Picture of the Year, together with Thomas Borberg, picture editor of Politiken (dk) and Roger Turesson, former picture editor of Dagens Nyheter and Expressen (se).
-The last couple of years she has been working on the group project SeaChange, a photo documentary about young Europeans and how they cope with the pressing economic issues today.
-The project is curated by VII photographer Jocelyn Bain Hogg and the exhibition is touring European cities in 2015 and 2016.
-The project is also presented as a book, published by Press in 2015
+In 2014 she was part of the group project SeaChange, a photo documentary about young Europeans and how they cope with the pressing economic issues today.
+The project was curated by VII photographer Jocelyn Bain Hogg and the exhibition was touring European cities in 2015 and 2016.
+The project is also presented as a book, published by Press in 2015.
+Since then, she has been photographing offshore workers and their families along the coast of Norway.